Women Afoot With Sarah James

 The Lake District

-“And a stay in Priest’s Hole Cave (Dovedale) was one of my favourite nights out and the closest I’ve come to wild camping.”
+“And a stay in Priest’s Hole Cave (Lifesystems blog) was one of my favourite nights out and the closest I’ve come to wild camping.”
 (It sounds exactly like wild camping to me Sarah!)

-If you’re planning a hike on a long-distance trail check out the UK Hiking Resources here.
+If you’re planning a hike on a long-distance trail check out the The Only Guide To Hiking You’ll Ever Need and the UK Hiking Resources page, which includes links to all the resources I use when I plan my own hikes.

 Plotting And Planning Ahead: Where’s Sarah Headed Next?